usnistgov/oscal-tools/xslt/generate/readme.md

 $ xslt3 -xsl:generate-oscal.xsl -it:component-definition include=all
 ```

-As above, delivers the same result (time time a `component-definition` not a `catalog`), except optional elements and attributes are included.
+As above, delivers the same result (this time a `component-definition` not a `catalog`), except optional elements and attributes are included.

 ```bash
 $ xslt3 -xsl:generate-oscal-blank.xsl -it:make-profile